ChipCE/Smartphone-tablet-as-second-monitor-for-linux/README.md

 # Smartphone/tablet as second monitor for linux
 Simple cli tool to create virtual monitor for Linux.
 You can use any remote desktop software(vnc,teamviewer ..) to connect to that monitor.

-- This tool uses xrandr so it will not work with wayland or your GPU does not support xrandr commands.
+- This tool uses xrandr so it will not work with wayland or if your GPU does not support xrandr commands.

 ![Review](review.jpg)